rav3ndust/happyfox/README.md

 **happyfox** is a fork of [uBlock Origin Lite](https://github.com/uBlockOrigin/uBOL-home).
 It is a **permissionless** content blocker based on the [MV3 API](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3).

-happyfox operates entirely declaratively, meaning no permanent process is required for filtering.
-The browser handles CSS/JS injection for content filtering, ensuring that happyfox does not consume CPU or memory resources while blocking content.
-The service worker process is only active when interacting with the popup panel or options pages.
+happyfox is all about keeping things simple, or should I say, declarative?
+No need for a brain-draining, resource-hogging process for filtering content here.
+The browser does the heavy lifting with CSS/JS injections, so happyfox just sits back, conserving that sweet CPU and memory for your actual browsing.
+The service worker only wakes up when you're playing with the popup panel or poking around in the options pages.

-happyfox does not require broad "read/modify data" [permissions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/permissions) at install time, limiting its capabilities compared to uBlock Origin or other content blockers that need such permissions upfront.

-**However**, users can *explicitly* grant extended permissions for specific sites to enhance filtering using declarative cosmetic and scriptlet injections.

-To grant permissions on a given site, open the popup panel and select a higher filtering mode like **Optimal** or **Complete**.

-The browser will alert you to the implications of granting additional permissions, and you must decide whether to accept or decline.

-If you accept the request, happyfox can better filter content on the current site.

-You can set the default filtering mode from happyfox's options page.
-If you choose **Optimal** or **Complete** as the default, you will need to grant happyfox permission to modify and read data on all websites.

-The default ruleset includes at least uBlock Origin's default filter set:
+Now, about permissions - happyfox isn't the type to ask for the keys to your digital house right off the bat.
+Unlike some privacy-hungry blockers, it doesn't demand broad "read/modify data" permissions at install.
+This keeps things a bit more limited, but hey, privacy first, right?

+But, if you want happyfox to go full ninja mode on a specific site, you can totally grant it extra powers.
+Just pop open the panel, switch to '**Optimal**' or '**Complete**' mode, and the browser will give you the lowdown on what you're about to allow.
+You get to choose: give happyfox the green light or keep it on a tight leash.

+If you decide to let happyfox loose, it'll do a stellar job filtering content on that page.
+And if you're feeling adventurous, you can set 'Optimal' or 'Complete' as your default mode in the options page - just remember, that means giving happyfox permission to read and modify data across all websites.

+Our default filter set?
+It's nothing less than the best from uBlock Origin:

 - uBlock Origin's built-in filter lists
 - EasyList